 I try to be pretty rational about things; when wild things are happening to me I try to talk to myself like some snooty professor at an Ivy League college.
 “I do believe that this is within the realm of normal human experience and perfectly understandable that in this situation one might have these thoughts, feelings or behaviors.”
 It was like some Twilight Zone alternate universe where the emotional side and rational side of me were operating simultaneously.
 I didn’t feel in danger of hurting myself or my child because I was able to be so rational about the thoughts I was having, but I was so overcome by an emotion that I had literally never felt before that I just wanted to run out of the house and down the street and run, just run, for-fucking-ever.

 Ok, so I am a pretty dramatic writer and this might sound like a crazy person is writing this, but now that it is daytime and the emotion has passed I know that I could have just walked in to get my husband had I needed to.
 I see this as just another intense experience in this journey of motherhood that keeps knocking me down, waiting for me to get up, and then knocking me down again.
 I guess that is just what we do.
 Keep getting up, keep coming back, keep sharing our stories and leaning on each other.
 If you have never experienced this, please don’t let it scare you.
-It doesn’t happen to everyone and if it does happen you can find support at The Badass Breastfeeder.
+It doesn’t happen to everyone and if it does happen you can find support in several places. (linked at the end)